farvardin/t2t.js/readme.rst

 How does t2t.js work ?
 ======================

 The input text is split into blocks separated by one or more blank lines.
 The type of each block is determined by checking the first character of the block.
 Headers, HTML and paragraphs are handled separetely.
 Multi line blocks are split using a regular expression.
 HTML escaping and span elements ( link, images, emphasis ) are processed for each line of the blocks.
-This allow to be close to the original Markdown syntax.
+This allow to be close to the original Txt2tags syntax.

 How to use t2t.js ?